Working with detection rules

-The Rules window lists all security rules and provides options for filtering the list and viewing details for each rule.
-Further options let you import rules and create new rules by first duplicating a Sigma rule then modifying it.
-This section covers navigation of the Rules page and description of the actions you can perform.
+The Detection rules window lists all security rules used for detection creation and provides options for filtering the list and viewing details for each rule.
+Further options allow you to import rules and create new rules by first duplicating a Sigma rule and then modifying it.
+This section covers navigation of the Rules page and provides descriptions of the actions you can perform.

 Viewing and filtering rules

-When you open the Rules page, all rules are listed in the table.
+When you open the Detection rules page, all rules are listed in the table.
 Use the search bar to search for specific rules by entering a full or partial name and pressing Return/Enter on your keyboard.
 The list is filtered and displays matching results.